Join our team in 2020!

 Projects are variable and change throughout the season.
 Responsibilities between projects may involve landscaping and general grounds maintenance.
 Occasionally, you will be expected to travel off the farm for work at our associated research sites.

 We are in the process of certifying a small section of the farm into organic production.
 However, the majority of the property is managed conventionally.
 This means that we occasionally use pesticides but do not require seasonal workers to apply these chemicals.

-Work schedules run Monday through Friday, 8-4:30, with some flexibility required depending on farm needs.
+Work schedules run Monday through Friday, 8-4:30, with some flexibility required depending on farm and lab needs.